vigetlabs/gangway/README.md

 onResponse : Run before resolving a request to preprocessing data onError    : Run before rejecting a request to preprocessing errors params     : Populate bindings in paths and are sent as request bodies.
+Defaults to body.
-Defaults to body. path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON query      : An object of query parameters.
+Promise    : The Promise implementation.
+Defaults to global.Promise. path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON query      : An object of query parameters.
 Gangway will automatically stringify this into the URL.